 BSc.
 Zoology (Hons), First Class – Aberystwyth University, Institute of Biological, Environmental and Rural Sciences (2011-2014)

-- Cellular clocks: Developing a circadian assay for the measurement of daily rhythms in avian fibroblasts, Institute of Pharmacology and Toxicology, University of Zürich, Switzerland (2016)
+Visiting PhD Student, Institute of Pharmacology and Toxicology, University of Zürich, Switzerland (2016) Project: Cellular clocks: Developing a circadian assay for the measurement of daily rhythms in avian fibroblasts

-- Field volunteer, Spotless starling (Sturnus unicolor) project – Behavioural Ecology and Endocrinology Group, MNCN, Madrid, Spain (June 2015)
+Research Assistant, Spotless Starling (Sturnus unicolor) project – Behavioural Ecology and Endocrinology Group, MNCN, Madrid, Spain (June 2015)

-- Field survey volunteer for project “People & Pine Martens in Wales”, Coed y Brenin, Aberystwyth, Vincent Wildlife Trust (2013)
+Field Volunteer for project “People & Pine Martens in Wales”, Coed y Brenin, Aberystwyth, Vincent Wildlife Trust (2013)